ufidon/ct/mod2/pda.md

   - ![p31c](./img/p31c.png)
 - ❓ Question
   - is this PDA useful?
-  - revise this PDA to accepts all words
+  - revise this PDA to accept all words

 ---